Pair luminosity and cooling of newborn strange star: unpaired quarks: Heat transfer and neutrino losses

 Note that the heat flux distribution has a highly peaked shape near the surface, which leads to rapid decrease of the surface temperature.
 Clearly, the cause is the low thermal conductivity of quark matter which is unable to transfer heat from interior of the star to its surface, where it is quickly released due high luminosity of the Schwinger process.
 One can give the following simple estimate of the temperature gradient: $L_\text{pair}\simeq 10^{52}$ erg/s, $4\pi R^2 \simeq 10^{13}$ cm$^2$, $\kappa\simeq10^{22}$ erg/s/cm/K $\implies\partial T/\partial r \simeq 10^{17}$ K/cm.

 The most important result is that the temperature evolution on the surface is independent on interior of the star.
-Surface temperature decreases as a power law up to few $10^9$ K at $t\simeq10^{-2}$ seconds where it stabilizes.
-The corresponding luminosity is about $10^{40}$ erg/s.
-The temperature gradient disappears only at $10^5$ seconds, when the pair luminosity starts to decrease rapidly.
+Surface temperature decreases up to few $5\times 10^9$ K at $t\simeq10^{2}$ seconds.
+The corresponding luminosity is about $10^{43}$ erg/s.
+The temperature gradient disappears only at $10^2$ seconds, when the pair luminosity starts to decrease rapidly.

-The total energy emitted in neutrinos is about $10^{53}$ ergs, while the total energy emitted in pairs is only $4\times 10^{41}$ ergs.
+The total energy emitted in neutrinos is about $10^{53}$ ergs, while the total energy emitted in pairs is only $8\times 10^{46}$ ergs.

 In the next Section we argue that rapid surface temperature decrease occurs also in neutrino trapped regime.